SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 ### Tolerating automated test failures

+anti-patterns:
 just a few tests
 always the same ones fail, so we "know" it's really OK, etc.

+instead
 Focus on "green builds", tolerating failures leads to erosion of trust in the tests to the point where they can become pointless to run
-Reminder that you’re writing (test) code because you have doubts about other (product) code

 ### Fix or delete

-If it's important enough for a test, then fix it.
+Reminder that you’re writing (test) code because you have doubts about other (product) code If it's important enough for a test, then fix it.
 If there's no value in the test anymore, delete it

 ### "Skipping" tests